 Answer: The correct answer is option (2).

 Solution: Edaphic factors refer to the soil-related components that influence the living organisms within an ecosystem.
 These factors include soil texture, pH, nutrient content, moisture, temperature, and the presence of microorganisms.
 Edaphic factors play a significant role in determining plant growth, species distribution, and overall ecosystem productivity.
-They interact with other environmental factors like climate and can be altered by human activities such as agriculture or urbanization.
+They interact with other environmental factors like climate and can be altered by human activities such as agriculture or urbanisation.

 Q3 - The zone at the edge of a lake or ocean, which is alternatively exposed to air and immersed in water, is called: